Kwasi633/user-account/README.md

 # user-account
-An ExpressJS backend that helps user signup and login
+A NodeJS backend for user signup and login with email and password

+# Tech Stack
+NodeJS
+ExpressJS
+MongoDB

+# Functionalities
+User Sign Up
+User Log In